 Elise M. Edwards, PhD is a Lecturer in Christian Ethics at Baylor University and a graduate of Claremont Graduate University.
 She is also a registered architect in the State of Florida.
 Her interdisciplinary work examines issues of civic engagement and how beliefs and commitments are expressed publicly.
 As a black feminist, she primarily focuses on cultural expressions by, for, and about women and marginalized communities.
 Follow her on twitter, google+ or academia.edu.

-Categories: Academy, Bible, Black Feminism, Catholic Church, Christianity, Church Doctrine, Education, Ethics, Feminism, Feminism and Religion, Feminist Theology, Foremothers, General, hildegard of bingen, Justice, LGBTQ, Reform, Social Justice, Vatican, Women and Ministry, Women Religious, Women's Ordination
+Categories: Academy, Bible, Black Feminism, Catholic Church, Christianity, Church Doctrine, Education, Ethics, Feminism, Feminism and Religion, Feminist Theology, Foremothers, General, Justice, LGBTQ, Reform, Social Justice, Vatican, Women and Ministry, Women Religious, Women's Ordination